For B.C.'s artists who paint or draw

 will stop publishing next year

 When I created The Artist's Journal in 1997, I intended to provide a convenient, single source of the Calls for Entry throughout British Columbia.
 I was confident it would save artists (like me) from joining multiple Arts Councils and Groups (and paying their membership fees) just to learn of their exhibiting opportunities.
-And it was necessary for art groups to charge for this information, because communications relied mostly on Canada Post back then.
-The Artist's Journal attempted to unite all this information throughout B.C. in a more affordable way.
-Yet it still benefitted the art groups: artists would now be more likely to hear about the art show outside of their own community, and they would then pay the entry fees and membership fees to participate in the show.
-Over the years, I received many appreciative messages from artists who would have never known of exhibiting opportunities elsewhere, had it not been for The Artist's Journal.
-In addition, this publication also provided arts organizations a cost-free venue to inform all B.C. artists of their events.
+Art groups had to charge for this information because communications relied mostly on Canada Post back then.
+The Artist's Journal attempted to unite all this information throughout BC, in a more affordable way.
+Yet it still benefitted the art groups: artists would now be more likely to hear about the art show outside of their own community and then pay the entry fees and membership fees to participate in the show (another revenue-generator for art organizations!).
+Over the years, I received many appreciative messages from artists who wouldn't have known of exhibiting opportunities elsewhere, had it not been for The Artist's Journal.
+In addition, this publication also provided arts organizations with a cost-free venue to inform artists throughout B.C. about their events.

 Then came the Internet.
 Its popularity grew quickly: it was convenient and had the potential to reach large audiences cheaply.
 Many art organizations began using social media or offered their own free newsletter online (much cheaper than mailing it).
-Artists could then sign up to receive art information online from whichever areas they choose.
+Artists could then sign up to receive free art information online from whichever areas they choose.
 Unfortunately, this soon made The Artist's Journal redundant: It outlived its usefulness and purpose.
 In addition, fewer organizations are informing the news media (like The Artist's Journal) of their Calls for Entry.
-The days of sending a "press release" seem to be over.
-It is much less work for an art group to simply rely on their own social media platforms to inform artists.
-I noticed a considerable drop in submissions from many who regularly provided their news in the past.
+The days of sending a "press release" seem to be over: It is much less work for an art group to rely on their social media platforms to inform artists.
+As social media became more popular, I noticed a considerable drop in submissions from many who regularly provided their news in the past.
 And that's understandable, given the lack of time and staff – and the many cutbacks in arts funding.

-At first, I accepted The Artist's Journal as a very expensive hobby.
-But soon, I realized that while volunteering part-time is noble, volunteering 24-7 is just plain stupid.
-Times have changed, and although this digital era can make running a business more convenient and less costly, it has negatively affected publications and news providers like The Artist's Journal.
-With little revenue from paid advertising and a gradual decrease in subscriptions over the years – plus my increasing workload now that fewer groups submit their Calls for Entry – I decided to end this publication.
-I've worked hard at it for 27 years.
+At first, I accepted The Artist's Journal as a costly hobby.
+But eventually, I realized that while volunteering part-time is noble, volunteering 24-7 is just plain stupid.
+Times have changed, and although this digital era can make running a business more convenient and less costly, it has negatively affected all publications and news providers like The Artist's Journal.
+With little revenue from paid advertising and subscriptions – plus my increasing workload now that fewer groups submit their Calls for Entry – I decided to end this publication.
+I've worked hard at it for 28 years.
 I don't have the energy or interest to reinvent or rebrand The Artist's Journal for our digital era.

-I chose March 31, 2025, as the final publication date in fairness to those who have paid to receive the New Call Notices.
-The majority of the current New Call Notices will expire by then, and the few remaining recipients will be offered reimbursement.
-Rest assured, until March 2025, business will continue as usual: Calls will continue to be posted, and any new New Call Notice payments will be prorated.
+I chose March 31, 2025, as the final publication date in fairness to those who paid to receive the New Call Notices.
+The majority of the current New Call Notices will expire by then, and the few to expire after March 2025 will be reimbursed.
+Rest assured, until March 2025, business will continue as usual: Calls will continue to be posted, and all the features (quotes, quiz, Featured Artists) will be regularly updated.

 Thank you to so many . . .

-I am also grateful for the three advertisers who appeared regularly in The Artist's Journal this past year: Wendy of Art by Wendy, Jessica of Gallery Framing & Art Supplies, and Leah of Leah Murray Digital Arts Services.
-In the past, Jessica (and her mother), Wendy and Leah did huge favours for The Artist's Journal.
+I am also grateful for the three advertisers who appeared regularly in The Artist's Journal these past two years: Wendy of Art by Wendy, Jessica of Gallery Framing & Art Supplies, and Leah of Leah Murray Digital Arts Services.
+In the past, Wendy, Leah, and Jessica (and her mother), did huge favours for The Artist's Journal.
 I invited them to place a complimentary business ad to show my gratitude – and to serve as "advertising examples."
 I hoped it would encourage other businesses to place display advertisements.
 Well, that didn't work.
-But I appreciate Leah, Wendy, and Jessica agreeing to be guinea pigs.
+But I appreciate Leah, Wendy, and Jessica agreeing to be guinea pigs!
 Thanks also to those who make my tasks easier – like Aurora van Roon, Communications Coordinator of Place des Arts in Coquitlam.
 She is an editor's delight, always submitting her news exactly as The Artist's Journal would 'word' it (and remains, to date, my only news contributor among thousands ever to do that).
 Thanks to Rose Kapp for her cartoon submissions, and I must also mention that Wendy Mould and Jeanne Krabbendam hold records for "referring" the most new subscribers to this publication.

 I want to thank everyone who supported and encouraged The Artist's Journal.
-I am extremely grateful for my subscribers, for the random notes of thanks, the stories of positive experiences due to The Artist's Journal, those who continually "spread the word" about this publication, and the many who voluntarily submitted their news.
-This publication had a long 27-year reign, thanks to them.
+I am extremely grateful for my subscribers and the paid advertisers, for the random notes of thanks, the stories of positive experiences due to The Artist's Journal, those who continually "spread the word" about this publication, and the many who voluntarily submitted their news.
+This publication had a long 28-year reign, thanks to them.

 Sincerely,